How do you understand the deposit patterns of online casino players in 2026?

 - Using predictive models to score leads by deposit propensity

-Document test designs and decision rules so teams can replicate successful approaches across channels.
+Document test designs, sample thresholds, and decision rules so teams can replicate successful approaches across channels and avoid re-running the same inconclusive experiments.

 Tools, platforms and integrations

 The right technology stack reduces manual reconciliation and accelerates hypothesis testing.
-Prioritise tools that support first-party data enrichment, server-side tracking and privacy compliance.
+Prioritize tools that support first-party data enrichment, server-side tracking, clear permissions, and privacy compliance.

 - Affiliate tracking platforms and postback managers